Life as a... · August 15, 2018

-Knowing I will be in London for the whole eight years of my training has allowed me to settle and buy a flat in South London last year, which was very exciting and definitely a benefit of the stability of run-through training in a small geographical area such as London.
+Knowing I will be in London for the whole eight years of my training has allowed me to settle and buy a flat in South London, which has definitely been a benefit of the training.

-The application process for paediatrics training consisted of an application form and MMI interview – much like most medical schools!
-Stations included giving a presentation, talking through a clinical scenario and a communication station.
-(Don’t worry I’m not giving away any secrets, this is all available on the !)
+The application process for paediatrics consists of an application form and an MMI interview, much like many medical schools.
+Stations include giving a presentation, talking through a clinical scenario and a communication station.
+You can find more information on the process on the London School of Paediatrics website.

 What do I do every day?

-Depends on the job!
-Over the course of eight years, we rotate jobs every six months and change hospital usually every year.
-Everyone must spend time in general paediatrics, neonatal medicine and community paediatrics, but we also have opportunities to experience different paediatric specialities, depending on our interests.
-In my first three years, I will have tried: paediatric infectious diseases, hepatology, neurology and intensive care.
-After ST5 I could apply to sub-specialise in any paediatric speciality and just do that for my final three years, or continue as a general paediatrician.
+Over the course of training, we rotate jobs every six months and change hospital every year.
+Everyone must spend time in general paediatrics, neonatal medicine and community paediatrics.
+Depending on your interest, you can experience different paediatric specialties and in my first three years, I will have done paediatric infectious diseases, hepatology, neurology and intensive care.
+After ST5, I can sub-specialise or continue as a general paediatrician.

-So, what have I been up to this week?
-I currently work as an ST2 in a tertiary neonatal intensive care unit.
-I spent two days working on the high dependency unit (one step down from intensive care) and carrying the labour ward bleep.
-When the bleep goes off, it usually means I need to go to the labour ward and attend the delivery of a baby who may need help after birth.
-This is my favourite part the job!
-Most babies are fine but occasionally I need to intervene.
+Currently, I work in a tertiary neonatal intensive care unit and this week I spent two days on the high dependency unit and carrying the labour ward bleep.
+When the bleep goes off, it means that I need to attend the delivery of a baby who may need help after birth.
+This is my favourite part of the job - most babies are fine but occasionally I need to intervene.

-Here is a brief summary of the some of the most interesting things I have done:Attended the delivery of a very premature baby.
+Here are some of the most interesting things I have done.

 What are the hours like?